Squid ink pasta with prawns lends both flavour and a splash of drama to a pretty classic shrimp spaghetti with garlic, chilli and lemon.

-I add a little fennel as that sweet anise flavour works so well with fish.
+I just love fennel, you must check it out in this delicious fennel pasta recipe, as well as in this verdant spinach and fennel soup recipe.
 I serve this pickled fennel and lentil salad with pan seared salmon all of the time!

-Other than that we have chilli, lemon and garlic, really simple and traditional flavours, in fact, flavours also used in my prawn and pea pasta recipe.
+Other than that, we have chilli, lemon and garlic, really simple and traditional flavours, in fact, flavours are also used in my prawn and pea pasta recipe.

-It has a very mild flavour in terms of “fishiness” but it has the most luxurious and silky mouthfeel.
+It has a very mild flavour in terms of "fishiness", but it has the most luxurious and silky texture.

 Of course, it also looks stunning!

-I always use frozen prawns and try where possible to get raw shelled and frozen.
-They are essential for a dish like my harissa prawns which you simply must check out.
+I always use frozen prawns and try, where possible, to get raw shelled and frozen.
+They are essential for a dish like my harissa prawns, which you must check out.

-On the size, try and go for prawns either in the 16-20 or 21-30 count.
-This measure is the count of how many prawns you get per per pound.
+In terms of size, try to go for prawns either in the 16-20 or 21-30 count.
+This measure is the count of how many prawns you get per pound.

 Easy Prawn Pasta Recipe with Squid Ink Spaghetti